Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains: Numerical simulations

 \section{Numerical simulations}

-We now test the key properties of the adaptive measurement scheme developed in section \ref{sec:adaptive.measurement}.
-For reasons outlined below we do this with a simplified Markov model and leave a comprehensive numerical study for a future work.
-The first simplification is that we will bypass stage-one of the scheme (computing a rough estimator $\theta_0$) and simulate data at $\theta=\theta_0$.
+We now test the key properties of the adaptive measurement scheme developed in section \ref{sec:adaptive.measurement}, in two separate numerical investigations.

+The first investigation described in subsections \ref{sec:Markov.model} and \ref{sec:simplified.study} employs a simplified Markov model which bypasses stage-one of the scheme (computing a rough estimator $\theta_0$) and simulates data at $\theta=\theta_0$.
 This allows us to directly study the performance of the algorithm itself (stage two), rather than that of the combination of the two stages.
-The second simplification is that we choose a system which has a pure stationary state at $\theta_0$; this means that no absorber is required, so the system can be seen as a surogate for the system+absorber in the general scheme.
-The reason for this is mainly practical, as it allows us to use a two-dimensional system while a system-absorber would have dimension at least four.
+The second simplification of this investigation is that we choose a system which has a pure stationary state at $\theta_0$; this means that no absorber is required, so the system can be seen as a surrogate for the system+absorber in the general scheme.
+The reason for this is mainly practical, as it allows us to use a two-dimensional system while system+absorber would have dimension at least four.

+The second numerical investigation consists of a full simulation study including the use of the coherent absorber and the two stage estimation procedure, and its results are presented in subsection \ref{sec:full.simulation}.
+Here we can see the overall performance of the estimation method, but it is harder to estimate the Fisher information of the measurement process and to separate the contribution of the two stages in the overall estimation error.